Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 6 NFL

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-NFL Week 6 features exciting matchups such as Seahawks vs. Jaguars, Buccaneers vs. 49ers and Chiefs vs. Lions on Sunday night.
-With the caliber of the teams, and the star players involved, the best DFS apps are offering special promotions.
-One of those is Betr Picks, and you can utilize the latest Betr Picks promo code CBSSPORTS for NFL player props on the likes of Jaxon Smith-Njigba, Travis Etienne, Baker Mayfield, Christian McCaffrey, Patrick Mahomes and Jahmyr Gibbs.
+The third two-game MNF slate of the 2025 NFL season has arrived, and twice the fun makes for the optimal time to enact the latest Betr Picks promo code CBSSPORTS.
+This is one of the top sports betting promos across the best DFS apps, and Betr allows you to wager on NFL player props for those involved in Bills vs. Falcons at 7:15 p.m.
+ET and Bears vs. Commanders at 8:15 p.m.
+ET.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.